Literacy: The Expanding Horizon

 7200 Northwest 100 Drive, Houston, Texas 77092

 KIMBERLY HILL CAMPBELL

-Mrs. Campbell is currently assistant professor in the MAT program at Lewis & Clark College.
-Her primary focus is working with beginning teachers who want to be middle school and high school language arts teachers.
-She also teaches classes in teacher research and language arts methods for inservice teachers.
+Dr. Campbell is currently an associate professor in the Master of Arts in Teaching (MAT) program at Lewis & Clark College.
+She teaches classes in teacher research and language arts methods for in-service teachers.

 ERNEST MORRELL , Ph.D.